 From time to time, we may become involved in litigation or other legal proceedings relating to claims arising from the ordinary course of business.
 There are currently no claims or actions pending against us that, in the opinion of our management, are likely to have a material adverse effect on our business.
-In January 2016, the U.S. Patent and Trademark Office, or USPTO, declared an interference between one of the pending U.S. patent applications we have in-licensed from Dr. Emmanuelle Charpentier and twelve issued U.S. patents and one U.S. patent application owned jointly by the Broad Institute and Massachusetts Institute of Technology and, in some instances, the President and Fellows of Harvard College, which we refer to individually and collectively as Broad.
+In January 2016, the USPTO, declared an interference between one of the pending U.S. patent applications we have in-licensed from Dr. Emmanuelle Charpentier and twelve issued U.S. patents and one U.S. patent application owned jointly by Broad.
+The interference was redeclared in March 2016 to add a U.S. patent application owned by Broad.
 An interference is a proceeding conducted at the USPTO by the Patent Trial and Appeal Board, or PTAB, to determine which party was first to invent subject matter by at least two parties.
 There are currently two parties to this interference.
-Our in-licensed patent application is co-owned among Dr. Emmanuelle Charpentier, the Regents of the University of California and the University of Vienna, whom the USPTO designated collectively as "Senior Party"; Broad was designated as "Junior Party."
-Following motions by the parties and other procedural matters, the PTAB could conclude that the contested subject matter is not patentable to the Senior Party, which in this case could result in the cancellation of some or all of the Junior Party's claims; that the contested subject matter is not patentable to the Junior Party, which in this case could result in the cancellation of some or all of the Junior Party's claims; that the contested subject matter is not patentable to the Junior Party, which in this case could result in the cancellation of some or all of the Junior Party's claims; that the contested subject matter is not patentable to either party; or that the interference should be dismissed.
-Either party can appeal an adverse decision to the U.S. Court of A
+Our in-licensed patent application is co-owned among Dr. Emmanuelle Charpentier, California and Vienna, whom the USPTO designated collectively as "Senior Party"; Broad was designated as "Junior Party."
+Following motions by the parties and other procedural matters, the PTAB could conclude that the contested subject matter is not patentable to the Senior Party, which in this case could preclude Senior Party's U.S. patent application from issuing a patent; that the contested subject matter is not patentable to either party; or that the junior Party, which in this case could result in the cancellation of some or all of the Junior Party's claims; that the contested subject matter is not patentable to either party; or that the interference should be dismissed.
+Either party can appeal an adverse decision to the U.S. Court of Appeals for the Federal Circuit.
+For further information regarding risks regarding the interference and patent rights held by third parties, please see "Risk Factors-Risks Related to Our Intellectual Property."